Using Ansible#

 Applying Ansible Playbooks to Images#

 Cluster administrators commonly create and deploy a golden image containing all of the necessary libraries, tools, and applications.
 Given the frequent nature of software updates, the golden image can be out of date soon after it is created.
-With this in mind, many production clusters collect required changes into an Ansible playbook and then use the _ansible_pull functionality to deploy that playbook to ClusterWare nodes at boot time, or even to booted nodes using the _ansible_pull_now functionality.
+With this in mind, many production clusters collect required changes into an Ansible playbook and then use the _ansible_pull functionality to deploy that playbook to ClusterWare nodes at boot time or to booted nodes using the _ansible_pull_now functionality.

 Applying changes from an Ansible playbook adds a delay between when the node begins booting and when the node is ready to accept jobs after fully booting.
 Eventually this delay becomes cumbersome and the cluster administrator will want to flush the changes out of the playbook and into the image.
-The scyld-modimg –deploy <PATH> command supports executing a local playbook into the chroot.
+The cw-modimg –deploy <PATH> command supports executing a local playbook into the chroot.

 Using this functionality requires that the clusterware-ansible package is installed on the head node and that the community.general Ansible Galaxy collection is installed for the chroot connection type.
 The following pair of commands installs the package on the system and installs the Ansible collection for the root user:

-sudo dnf install --assumeyes --enablerepo=scyld\* clusterware-ansible
+sudo dnf install --assumeyes --enablerepo=cw* --enablerepo=scyld* clusterware-ansible

 sudo -E /opt/scyld/clusterware-ansible/env/bin/ansible-galaxy \